aws-samples/aws-hpc-recipes/recipes/db/slurm_accounting_db/README.md

 For more details on how to use the resulting database resource, consult the [AWS ParallelCluster documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_07_slurm-accounting-v3.html) or the [ParallelCluster with Slurm Accounting Enabled](../../pcluster/slurm_accounting/README.md) recipe.

-## Cleaning Up

-WHen you are done using your database cluster, you can delete it by navigating to the AWS CloudFormation console and deleting the **slurm-accounting-db** stack.

 ## Cost Estimate

 It will cost approximately $22.00 to run this database for one week.

+## Cleaning Up

+When you are done using this database, you can delete it by navigating to the AWS CloudFormation console and deleting the relevant stack.
+If you have enabled termination protection, you will need to disable it first.